Rajketha/ShareNPlay/README.md

 **ShareNPlay** is a high-capacity, real-time multiplayer mini-games and file-sharing web application built using **React, Node.js, Express, and Socket.IO**.

 It is designed for seamless connectivity between **desktop and mobile devices**.
-Two users can join using a **6-digit code**, play real-time multiplayer games, and securely share files up to **2GB** using direct links or QR codes.
+Two users can join using a **6-digit code**, play real-time multiplayer games, and securely share files up to **2GB** using direct links or QR codes — without crashing the server.

 This project prioritizes **performance, stability, and real-world scalability**.